-The COVID-19 pandemic forced the cancellation of the Treaty Day event, an annual commemoration of the Declaration of Independence and the Treaty of Watertown, in 2020 and 2021.
-A Virtual Treaty Day page has been provided as an alternative to the 2021 in-person celebration.
+The COVID-19 pandemic forced the cancellation of the annual Treaty Day event, a commemoration of the first reading of the Declaration of Independence in Watertown and the signing of the Treaty of Watertown, in 2020-2022.
+A Virtual Treaty Day page has been provided as an alternative to the missed in-person celebrations.

 Click here to view various videos relevant to the Historical Society of Watertown.

 Click here for resources that may be helpful to those searching for ancestors from Watertown.

 Funded by a grant from the Watertown Community Foundation, the Historical Society of Watertown is pleased to provide Wheels Along the River - Past, Present & Future to the public free of charge.
 This booklet describes a six mile, self-guided bicycle tour of historic sites in Watertown.
 It was originally created in 2007 and updated in 2015.

 In 2012, William A. McEvoy, Jr., undertook a project to document the mostly overlooked Watertown burial ground known as Catholic Mount Auburn Cemetery, Sand Banks Cemetery and Cottage Street Cemetery.
 The information that Bill compiled over a period of four years is available as a downloadable Excel spreadsheet.
 Mr. McEvoy self-published a book titled Catholic Mount Auburn Cemetery East Watertown, MA, on the topic in 2020.
 Further information about the project can be found here.